Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 Use Aviation SMS Software

-Aviation SMS software and other similar web applications provide natural forums in which to provide safety training.
-These web applications can be full-fledged SMS software, or point-solutions, such as a software dedicated exclusively to training or assessments.
+Aviation SMS software and other similar web applications provide natural forums in which to provide both initial and recurrent SMS training.
+These web applications can be full-fledged SMS software, or point solutions, such as software dedicated exclusively to training or employee skill assessments.

 The upside of such a strategy is that: